How to Pack the Ultimate Minimalist Hospital Bag For Mom, Dad, and Baby

 Like, super hard.
 Whether you are having a natural birth, or are getting a c-section or plan on using all the drugs, it’s going to be tough, but completely incredible at the same time.

 Basically, giving birth is like being hit by a bus while simultaneously finding out that you won the $50 million dollar jackpot.
-All of the feels!
+So many feelings!

 However, what nobody tells you about is the dark, painful side of giving birth that has nothing to do with your baby.